Raúl Guzmán (racing driver)

-Raúl Guzmán Marchina (February 26, 1999, Guadalajara, México) is a Mexican racing driver, currently established in Bologna and participating in the Lamborghini Super Trofeo.
+Raúl Guzmán Marchina (February 26, 1999) is a Mexican racing driver, currently established in Bologna and participating in the Lamborghini Super Trofeo.

 Career

 Karting

 Born in Guadalajara, Guzmán began karting in 2011, at age eleven, and claimed the SuperKarts USA title in 2014.

 Italian F4 Championship

 The following year he graduated to single-seaters in Italian F4, taking seventeenth in his debut season and third the following year after a battle for the title between himself, Mick Schumacher and eventual champion Marcos Siebert.

 For 2017, Guzman switched to the Formula Renault 2.0 championships with R-ace GP.
 He had three-point-scoring finishes including highest finishing position on the fifth place at Silverstone.
 While in the standings he ended seventeenth, behind his teammates Will Palmer, Robert Shwartzman and Max Defourny.

 Racing record

 Career summary

 † As Guzmán was a guest driver, he was ineligible for points.